What is INFLATION? Inflation is nothing but a general increase in the prices of various goods and services over time in an economy.

 When general values increase, the purchasing power of each unit of money decreases, that is, the quantity of goods or services that came before a given quantity of money decreases.

-The situation of high rate of inflation is very harmful for the public and works to spread poverty.
+The situation of the high rate of inflation is very harmful to the public and works to spread poverty.

 Economists believe that these bad conditions arise from the excess of money supply, that is, it takes birth by printing more money than the economy needs.